Early Hearing Detection and Intervention - Information for Physicians and Audiologists

 Resources to learn more:

 Providing Newborn Hearing Screens / Rescreens in the Pediatric Office

 According to AAP guidelines, "Except in rare circumstances, medical homes should NOT conduct the initial newborn hearing screening.
 'Rescreening in the medical office comes with an important obligation to report all normal and abnormal screening results to the EHDI system'."
-Detailed information about screening or rescreening in the medical home can be found on the APP website link above or through the following documents:
+Detailed information about screening or rescreening in the medical home can be found on the AAP website link above or through the following documents:

 The Audiological Evaluation

-All infants who do not pass their newborn hearing screen and an out-patient rescreen in one or both ears need and audiological evaluation by a pediatric audiologist.
+All infants who do not pass their newborn hearing screen and an out-patient rescreen in one or both ears need an audiological evaluation by a pediatric audiologist.
 Ideally, this evaluation should be completed prior to three months of age.
-To expedite the diagnosis, it is important to refer families to an audiologist who has the equipment and expertise to provide the complete test battery that is listen in the graphic above.
+To expedite the diagnosis, it is important to refer families to an audiologist who has the equipment and expertise to provide the complete test battery that is listed in the graphic above.